 As per the Internal Auditing and Mandatory Reporting policy, Ohel is committed to fostering a culture of compliance through detecting, correcting and preventing noncompliant behaviors.
 Through the process of corporate compliance reporting structure and the articulation of compliance-related roles and responsibilities at every level of Ohel's operations, detection and correction of problems is expedited.
-If an internal investigation substantiates a reported violation, then it is Ohel's policy to engage in a two-fold process: (1) to initiate corrective action, including, as appropriate, making prompt restitution of any overpayment amounts, notifying the appropriate governmental Agency, instituting whatever disciplinary action is necessary; and (2) implementing systemic changes to prevent a similar violation from recurring in the future.
+Upon detection, Ohel will promptly conduct an investigation, the details of which shall be appropriately documented.
+If the internal investigation substantiates a reported violation, then it is Ohel's policy to engage in a two-fold process: (1) to initiate corrective action, including, as appropriate, making prompt restitution of any overpayment amounts, notifying the appropriate governmental Agency, instituting whatever disciplinary action as necessary; and (2) implementing systemic changes to prevent a similar violation from recurring in the future.